 - Enthusiasm is usually more important than ability.
 Enthusiasm will find ability, but ability will not always find enthusiasm.

 - Education is not the filling of a pail, but the lighting of a fire. –William Butler Yeats

 - It is important to balance knowledge with creativity.
 All of the knowledge in the world cannot solve a problem until someone imagines a solution.

 - To invent, you need a good imagination and a pile of junk. –Thomas A. Edison

-- Assessment can take many forms (tests, essays, presentation, demonstration, etc), but before the assessment can take place, one must decide what one wants to assess.
+- Assessment can take many forms (tests, essays, presentations, demonstrations, etc), but before the assessment can take place, one must decide what one wants to assess.
 For example, understanding is often assessed with a written test.
-In some cases this is the best method, but one might also allow a demonstration, project or portfolio.
+In some cases, this is the best method, but one might also allow a demonstration, project, or portfolio.
 Any method is fine as long as it can actually assess that learning has taken place.
 Too often, we are satisfied when a student simply demonstrates the ability to complete the assessment (usually a written test) without bothering to confirm that they have learned.